infuerno/infuerno.github.io/_posts/2018-01-17-pluralsight-building-applications-with-asp-dot-net-mvc-4.md

 ### Partial Views

 * Partial views allow:
+    - simplifing a view by splitting up the functionality among a view and one or more partial views
     - reusing code across multiple views
-   - delegate work to another controller
+    - delegating work to another controller
 * Name usually starts with an `_` e.g. `_Review.cshtml`
 * Rendered using `Html.Partial("_Review", item)` where item is the model - this method can only be passed the current model, or part of the current model
 * The location of the partial view file will determine which pages are allowed to use it